Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 if you have lenovo laptop close enough to this model please do not use this efi as is, you have to configure it yourself with dortania open core guide according to your cpu model

 working :
-wifi
+wifi,
-sleep
+sleep,
-keyboard
+keyboard,
-screen brightness
+screen brightness,
-audio
+audio,
-usb port (all)
+usb port (all),
-camera
+camera,
-bluetooth
+bluetooth,
-battery status
+battery status,
-headphone jack
+headphone jack,

 not working :
-powerbutton
+powerbutton,
-display brightness hotkey
+display brightness hotkey,
-mousepad / trackpad
+mousepad / trackpad,

 not tested :
-hdmi port
+hdmi port,
-sd card reader
+sd card reader,

 and please use this at your own risk!
 ![Screen Shot 2023-06-27 at 2 57 15 PM](https://github.com/Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/assets/87765920/822387ae-f20f-48c9-a6a6-b55c79d540e4)